ahmadassaf/blog-posts/data/blog/Programming/2016-09-21-power-up-a-hero-blog-with-jekyll.md

 {% endunless %}{% endfor %}{% endraw %}
 ```

-> As you see that i transfer the name of the category to lower case and replace any space with `-` to match the permalink generated by Jekyll.
+> As you see that I transfer the name of the category to lower case and replace any space with `-` to match the permalink generated by Jekyll.

 ## Image Gallery